Property & Planning

 |---|---|

-| Authorised share capital | €200,000,000 |
+| Authorised Capital | €200,000,000 |

-| Issued capital | €80,030,000 |
+| Issued Capital | €80,030,000 |

-| Address | 35 Shelbourne Road, Ballsbridge, D4 |
+| Address | 35 Shelbourne Road, Ballsbridge, Dublin 4 |

-Beyond the Register: Courts, Companies, and What Comes Next
+The Broader Picture: Courts, Companies, and What Comes Next

 The Companies Registration Office

-The first week of January 2026 saw 356 new companies registered with the CRO — a figure that reflects the traditional January surge as businesses incorporate at the start of the new financial year.
-The most notable registration was USAA EU Designated Activity Company, registered on 1 January 2026 with €200 million in authorised capital and €80 million already issued, at 35 Shelbourne Road, Ballsbridge.
-Also registered on 7 January was FNZ Global Management Limited, a New Zealand-headquartered wealth management technology company, at 1 Cumberland Place, Fenian Street, Dublin 2 — the same address as the week's highest-value property transaction.
-The CRO data for this period also shows 12,420 companies with filing activity, reflecting the post-Christmas administrative catch-up that typically peaks in the first two weeks of January.
+The first seven days of 2026 saw 356 new companies registered with the CRO — a figure that includes a striking number of high-capital financial services entrants.
+The most notable is USAA EU Designated Activity Company (CRO: 805416), registered on 1 January 2026 with €200 million in authorised capital and €80 million issued — a US military-focused insurer establishing its EU underwriting hub in Ballsbridge, Dublin 4.
+Also registered on 7 January: FNZ Global Management Limited, a fintech firm at 1 Cumberland Place, Fenian Street, Dublin 2 — the same address as the period's highest-value property transaction (€1.626m).
+Whether the property transaction and the company registration are connected remains unconfirmed, but the coincidence is notable.

-| Company | Reg.
-Date | Capital | Sector |
+| Company | CRO No. | Registered | Capital / Sector |

 |---|---|---|---|

-| USAA EU Designated Activity Company | 01/01/2026 | €200m authorised / €80m issued | Non-life insurance |
+| USAA EU Designated Activity Company | 805416 | 1 Jan 2026 | €80m issued / Non-life insurance |

-| FNZ Global Management Limited | 07/01/2026 | N/A (external company) | Wealth management technology |
+| FNZ Global Management Limited | 910479 | 7 Jan 2026 | External company / Fintech, D02 FF20 |

-| Pleo Technologies A/S | 07/01/2026 | N/A (external company) | Danish fintech, D4 address |
+| Pleo Technologies A/S | 910480 | 7 Jan 2026 | External company / Danish fintech, D04 |

 The Irish Courts